 - On the Synchronization Server, use the create-sync-pipe-config tool to configure the Sync Pipes to communicate with the Active Directory source or target. - If you plan to provide outbound password synchronization from the UnboundID Directory Server, enable the Password Encryption component on all UnboundID Directory Server sources that receive password modifications.
-The UnboundID Directory Server uses the Password Encryption component, analogous to the Password Sync Agent component, to intercept password modifications and add an encrypted attribute, ds-changelogencrypted-password, to the changelog entry.
+The UnboundID Directory Server uses the Password Encryption component, analogous to the Password Sync Agent component, to intercept password modifications and add an encrypted attribute, ds-changelog-encrypted-password, to the change log entry.
 The component allows passwords to be synced securely to the Active Directory system, which uses a different password storage scheme.
-The encrypted attribute appears in the changelog and gets synchronized to the other servers but does not appear in the entries.
-If you do not plan to synchronize passwords, you can skip this step. - If you plan to provide outbound password synchronization from the Active Directory system, install the Password Sync Agent (PSA) presented in "Installing the UnboundID Password Sync Agent" on page 108 after configuring the Synchronization Server.
+The encrypted attribute appears in the change log and gets synchronized to the other servers but does not appear in the entries.
+If you do not plan to synchronize passwords, you can skip this step.
+For more information, see "Configuring the Password Encryption Component" on page 117. - If you plan to provide outbound password synchronization from the Active Directory system, install the Password Sync Agent (PSA) presented in "Installing the UnboundID Password Sync Agent" on page 118 after configuring the Synchronization Server.
 If you do not plan to synchronize passwords, you can skip this step.